The spans in Brownian motion

 where $f_{*}\mu$ is the push-forward of the measure $\mu$ by the map $f$.
 From Rosen \cite{Rosen83} and Le Gall \cite{LeGall85}'s explanation of Varadhan's renormalization as well as the computation in Subsection \ref{s31}, the random measure $M_d(\cdot)$ is $\sigma$-finite with infinite mass accumulated at $0$.
 We restrict $M_d(\cdot)$ to intervals away from the origin.

-The rest of the paper is organized as follows. \begin{itemize} \item In Section \ref{s2}, we deal with the case of $d=1$.
+The rest of the paper is organized as follows. \begin{itemize} \item In Section \ref{spre}, we provide some preliminary observations of the $d$-Brownian span set for $d \in \{1,2,3\}$. \item In Section \ref{s2}, we deal with the case of $d=1$.
 We study the properties of the span sets of linear Brownian motion, $\spp^{[0,u]}(1)$ for $u > 0$ and $\spp(1)$, and prove Theorem \ref{main} $(1)$. \item In Section \ref{s3}, we construct a measure supported by $\spp(d)$ for $d=2,3$, and investigate the properties of this measure.
 We prove Theorem \ref{main} $(2)(3)$. \end{itemize} We show that the random set $\spp(d)$ is almost surely $\sigma$-compact in Subsection \ref{s21} and that it is almost surely dense in $\mathbb{R}_{+}$ in Subsection \ref{s31}.
 We present a selection of open problems in Subsections \ref{s22} and \ref{s33}.